 Taking that first step can be the hardest part of the process for some at-home aligner customers.
 We mentioned the impression kit earlier, but how does it work?
 NewSmile will send you a special putty in the mail and it’s your job to mix it, bite down, and create a mold of your teeth.
 Sounds simple enough.
 But, as many customers find out, that’s easier said than done.
 Some people find it tricky to capture perfect impressions and need to try it multiple times to get it right.

 NewSmile addressed this problem by partnering with third-party locations across Canada where you can get your teeth scanned to begin treatment.
 These third parties each have different policies.
-At some locations, the teeth scans are complimentary (after paying for your aligner package), while others require upfront payment ($100) that you can submit for $50 reimbursement by NewSmile.
+They require upfront payment that you can submit for partial reimbursement by NewSmile.

 NewSmile’s treatment takes an average of 4–6 months.